If your spouse refuses to sign divorce papers, learn what your options are and how…

-Deciding to end a marriage is one of the hardest steps you can take, but while it’s not an easy choice, sometimes it’s necessary.
-But how do you determine what is a bad patch that can be worked through and when it’s time to divorce?
-Our Raleigh divorce attorneys are sharing the six signs it may be time to end the marriage.
+Deciding to end a marriage is one of the hardest steps you can take, and while it's not an easy choice, sometimes it's necessary.
+But how do you determine what is a bad patch that can be worked through and when it's time to divorce?
+Our Raleigh divorce attorneys share common signs that it may be time to end the marriage.

 Domestic Abuse in the Marriage

-Domestic abuse, whether it’s physical, emotional, or mental abuse, in a relationship is often irreconcilable.
-Even though there are often periods of happiness, abuse is often cyclical, in which abuse takes place, the abuser apologizes, and a “honeymoon phase” of peace and happiness occurs.
+Domestic abuse, whether it's physical, emotional, or mental abuse, in a relationship is often irreconcilable.
+Even though there are often periods of happiness, abuse is typically cyclical: Abuse takes place, the abuser apologizes, and a "honeymoon phase" of peace and happiness occurs.
 Too often, something triggers another incident of abuse, and the longer a couple is together, the shorter the periods of peace and the more frequent the abuse.

 Without counseling, divorce should be a serious option in order to protect yourself and your wellbeing.